Ho-Ho-Kus PD: Threatening Emails To Former Co-Worker Lead To Arrest Of Nassau County Man

-Craig N. Sabatini, 37, of Massapequa, was taken into custody near the borough train station late last week, they said.
+Craig N. Sabatini, 37, of Massapequa, was taken into custody near the borough train station late last week, Capt.
+Greg McBain said.

 Police charged him with stalking, harassment and cyberharassment stemming from an incident on Aug.
 24, records show.